AI Chatbots for Websites – Oops! 7 Mistakes to Avoid

 There are many reasons why this piece of web application technology has become increasingly adopted by businesses.
 Some notable benefits include:

 - Cost savings – AI bots can handle simple questions and issues, and only escalate more complex queries to human service agents, protecting your business’ bottom line.
-Bots offer scalable on-line self-service for sure.
+Bots can scale your on-line self-service for sure.

 - Time savings – AI bots not only save your customers time by quickly feeding them accurate answers…They also save your service agents’ precious time through audience segmentation!
 Bots can ask customers to pre-select a certain topic or service department in order to efficiently route the chat directly to the correct service agent.
-Because they’re online 24/7/365, AI bots keep first response times (FRT) down while keeping customer satisfaction high.
+Because they’re online 24/7/365, AI bots keep first response times (FRT) down while keeping customer satisfaction high and neatly organized in your CRM’s contact list.

 - Increased sales – Think of your chatbot as a critical component of your website portal and sales funnel that can deliver relevant info and answers at the most critical time of the buying journey: The decision-making stage.
 By building a multi-option menu within chat popups, you can add in upselling options and boost lead gen.

 - Improved customer satisfaction – Useful bot experiences with strong visual appeal can factor into increased customer satisfaction scores.
-Simply put, they elevate customer engagement by delivering seamless solutions and accurate information at lightning speed.
+Done right, they can elevate customer engagement by delivering seamless solutions and accurate information quickly.
 Reducing customer effort contributes to premium customer experience.
 An added bonus?
 Consumers love the personalized product recommendations and messages that bots offer.
+Have a website with high traffic?
+Bots can handle it, so scalability is a key component.

 How do I make a chatbot for my website?